 - C1.
 The study programme develops international partnerships and ensures that they add value. - C2.
-The study programme includes incoming and outgoing student mobility programmes and receives support, including financial, for this purpose.
+The study programme includes incoming and outgoing student mobility programmes and receives support, including a financial one for this purpose.

 Standard 3: The study programme benefits from research links that are coherent with its outcomes.